[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

-As the actress Helen Mirren said, “I don’t believe that if you do good, good things will happen.
+As the actress Helen Mirren has said, “I don’t believe that if you do good, good things will happen.
 Everything is completely accidental and random.
 Sometimes bad things happen to very good people and sometimes good things happen to bad people.”

 Economic and Tax Implications of Commercial Property Insurance